Where to break the journey between Phnom Penh and Siem Reap in Cambodia

 Battambang is 330km (5-6 hours on the bus) from Phnom Penh.
 Siem Reap is only 185km from Battambang and the bus takes about 3-4 hours to cover the distance.
 It’s best to check locally if you want to take the scenic boat ride between the two cities as the water level is regularly not high enough to complete the journey, especially in the dry season.

 Sisophon (Banteay Chhmar and Banteay Top temples)

 If you are travelling between Battambang and Siem Reap you will pass through the dusty town of Sisophon.
-If you are into your temples, it is worth travelling 50km or so further north and checking out the temples at Banteay Chhmar and Banteay Top.
-Both have their own charm but Banteay Chhmar, with its overgrown locatation, is definitely the more interesting of the two.
+If you are into your Angkor-period temples as much as we are, it is worth travelling 50km or so further north and visiting the temples at Banteay Chhmar and Banteay Top.
+Both have their own charm but Banteay Chhmar, with its overgrown location, is definitely the more interesting of the two.